nastassia-martin/star-wars-clone/src/notes.md

 to do: 10/6/23

 - types for people ✅
-- api for people
+- api for people ✅
-- people Page
+- people Page ✅

 Nice to haves:

+- bug when you are in a page already, ancd click on a resouce (to go back to first page) it doesnät work

 - update the tab with what page the user is on